Back to the Future again? Maybe not, says producer

-LONDON A fourth movie in the "Back to the Future" series looks unlikely, one of the films' executive producers said on Monday, as fans of the time-travelling comedies gear up this week to mark the exact day that Marty McFly travelled to from 1985.
+LONDON A fourth movie in the "Back to the Future" series looks unlikely, one of the films' executive producers said on Monday, as fans of the time-traveling comedies gear up this week to mark the exact day that Marty McFly traveled to from 1985.

 With this year marking the 30th anniversary of the first blockbuster film, some fans had hoped for a revival of the franchise at a time when others movies are getting reboots.